SwoopGT/COVID-Data-Exploration-using-SQL/README.md

 # COVID-Data-Exploration-using-SQL

-In this project, I have analyzed the data for COVID Deaths and Vaccinations using SQL.
+Analysis of data for COVID Deaths and Vaccinations using SQL.

 Datasets can be found at : https://ourworldindata.org/covid-deaths